- LOOKING TO ADOPT

 A: Yes.
 Gladney is able to work with prospective adoptive parents and birth parents throughout the United States.

-A: Gladney considers initial application from couples who have been married a minimum of one year.
+A: Gladney considers initial application from couples who have been married a minimum of two years.
 The licensing requirements of individual states may require a couple be married for a longer period of time before a home study is approved.
 Prospective adoptive parents must meet the minimum requirements of both their home state and Gladney.